 - Resolution of the Cabinet Ministers of Ukraine on Criteria for Approval of State Aid for Regional Development and Support of SMEs No. 57 of 7 February 2018.

 Several other secondary legal acts are in the pipeline.
-They include:
+They include (among others):

 - Draft Resolution of the Cabinet Ministers of Ukraine on General Criteria for Assessment of Compatibility of State Aid (Cabinet Ministers of Ukraine Draft Resolution on General Criteria), which establishes the requirements, terms, conditions (purpose, categories, thresholds of state aid, etc) and other necessary legal elements for the assessment of compatibility of state aid that is not intended for horizontal and sectoral purposes.